simonkeng/simonkeng.github.io/cljj.md

 First take your patent or article image, and convert it to a TIFF.
 On macOS, within the Preview application, go to File > Export, in the pop up window choose:

-Format: TIFF
+1. Format: TIFF

-Compression: None
+2. Compression: None or JPEG

-Resolution: 300 pixels/inch
+3. Resolution: 300 pixels/inch

 Then from the command line